pavvell/php-modules/googleSearchApi/README.md

 - `safeSearch(mode)`, accepted values for `mode`: `off`, `medium`, `high`
 - `imagesOnly()`, results will be containing only images
-- `country(code)`, code must be 2 letters country code like: 'NL', 'US', 'RU' etc. By specifing country code your're telling google to search among web sites of specified country.
+- `country(code)`, `code` must be 2 letters country code like: 'NL', 'US', 'RU' etc. By specifing country code your're telling google to search among web sites of specified country.
 - `page(num)`, `num` - must be an integer, and specifies a number of search result's page you want to get.
 The result will be containing 10 items (web sites/images) from this page.
 - `rawOptions(options)`, options must be an associative array (optionName => Value).
 All available options for configuring google search queries available [here](https://developers.google.com/custom-search/json-api/v1/reference/cse/list).
-All methods listed above is just wrappers of `rawOptions()` and are made for readability.
+All methods listed above is just wrappers of `rawOptions()` and are made for better readability.